influxdata/docs-v2/content/v2.0/query-data/guides/group-data.md

 ```
 {{% /truncate %}}

-Because each timestamp is a structured as a separate table, when visualized, they appear as individual, unconnected points.
+Because each timestamp is a structured as a separate table, when visualized, all
-Even though there are multiple records per timestamp, it will only visualize the last record of group's table.
+points that share the same timestamp appear connected.

 ![Group by time](/img/grouping-by-time.png)